 Phase 2 (for IANA naming services only)

-Should the issue not be resolved after phase 1, the following escalation mechanisms will be made available to direct customers, the IFO and ICANN ombudsman:
+Should the issue not be resolved after Phase 1, the following escalation mechanisms will be made available to direct customers, the IFO and the ICANN Ombudsman:

-If issue is not addressed, the complainant (direct customer), IFO or ICANN ombudsman may request mediation
+If issue is not addressed, the complainant (direct customer), IFO or the ICANN Ombudsman may request mediation.

-CSC is notified of the issue by complainant and/or IANA Functions Operator.
+CSC is notified of the issue by complainant and/or the IANA Functions Operator.
 CSC reviews to determine whether the issue is part of a persistent performance issue and/or is an indication of a possible systemic problem.
-If so, the CSC may seek remediation through the Problem Resolution Process (Annex J).
+If so, the CSC may seek remediation through the Problem Resolution Process (see Annex J).

 The complainant (direct customer) may initiate an Independent Review Process or pursue other applicable legal recourses that may be available, if the issue is not addressed.